 When you click on an element, or block, you will notice that the toolbar changes and only shows buttons and settings that are relevant to the type of block you have currently selected.
 This clean and uncluttered interface makes for a focused editing experience with no distractions.

 You can write two types of articles: posts and pages.
 They are mostly similar, but differ in that posts follow a permalink structure that can be configured in the blog's settings, while slugs for pages are always one level above the root of the domain.
 Posts also typically are listed in reverse chronological order on the home page and in other pages such as the archives (lists of posts by month), author pages (all posts written by a given author), and tag pages (all posts filed under a given tag), whereas pages are typically linked to in navigation menus.

 The pages that list posts will paginate the list according to the page size configured in the blog's settings.

 Publishing and scheduling of posts or pages

-Above the editor while you are editing a post or page, you can see another toolbar that allows you to save the current content as a draft (not yet published), or publish/unpublish the post or page.
+Above the editor - while you are editing a post or page - you can see another toolbar that allows you to save the current content as a draft (not yet published), or publish/unpublish the post or page.
 When you publish an article, you can choose when the article should be published.
-By default articles are published immediately but you can choose a later date to schedule them.
+By default articles are published immediately, but you can also choose a later date to schedule them.

 The last button of the top toolbar opens a sliding panel that allows you to configure various settings specific to the current article.
 You can for example set the article as featured, which means that this article will always appear at the top of any lists (home/archive/tag/author pages).